Why composable architecture is the future of digital experience

 Flexibility, scalability, and faster development

-Composable architecture allows organizations to choose and combine a unique mix of best-in-breed tools and microservices and to change this mix as business needs evolve quickly.
-The modularity of composable architecture supports the seamless integration of these independent best-in-breed solutions.
-Components and building blocks can be added, removed, and recombined in composable architecture quickly without downtime.
-The ability to deploy services independently to multiple websites and channels from one central hub enables enterprises to scale faster and more efficiently as needed.
+Composable architecture allows organizations to choose and combine a unique mix of best-in-breed tools and microservices and to change this mix as business needs evolve.
+The modular approach supports the seamless integration of these independent best-in-breed solutions.
+You can add, remove, or recombine components in without downtime.
+The ability to deploy services independently enables organizations to scale faster and more efficiently as needed.

 Speed and agility

-Because the tools and microservices in composable architecture are modular – meaning they work as independent components or APIs – each can be updated incrementally as needed without impacting other tools, services, or channels.
-Organizations become more agile, improving their experience strategy as marketing and IT teams are empowered to act faster to keep pace with changing customer expectations by providing more up-to-date content experiences.
+Because the tools and microservices in composable architecture are modular, each works as an independent component or application programming interface (API) and can be updated incrementally as needed without impacting other tools, services, or channels.
+Organizations become more agile, improving their experience strategy as they can act faster to keep pace with changing customer expectations by providing more up-to-date content experiences.

 Ease of use